Belgrade–Bar motorway: Current progress

 The Government of Montenegro began to explore financing options for motorway construction, including negotiations with Chinese investors.
 The possibility of China Road and Bridge Group and China Poly Group Corporation building the road, with the financial backing of Exim Bank of China, was mentioned in the Montenegrin media.
 In January 2011, the Montenegrin Minister of Transportation had sent an official letter of invitation to the Poly Group, and the negotiations were underway.
 If the negotiations came through, the terms of building and financing would be established via treaty, thus avoiding the bidding process and discarding the public-private partnership option.

 In April 2013, discussions were still under way between the Montenegrin government and Chinese parties and an offer of US$1bn of financing by EXIM bank and the selection of a preferred construction consortium was announced in July 2013 and with detailed commercial negotiations underway since.

 In December 2014, negotiations with Chinese partners had successfully concluded.

 In May 2015, works on first section in Montenegro, Smokovac–Uvač–Mateševo had started, expected to finish within 48 months.
 After 48 months of building, the motorway was not finished due to terrain, and was further slowed due to the COVID-19 pandemic, but after seven years of construction, the first section was completed.
 It was not opened for vehicles because of the reconstruction of regional road R-13 due to the number of workers commuting to the motorway for its construction.
 Reconstruction included widening, safety improvements, asphalt paving, and a new bridge near Mateševo, was completed in October 2022.

+A deal worth almost 700 million euros: Construction of the Mateševo–Andrijevica motorway section started since 26th of june.

+Preparatory works on the second section of the Bar–Boljare motorway started since 26th of June in Mateševo, a project that is to connect the existing Smokovac–Mateševo route with Andrijevica and open a new phase of construction of the most important road in Montenegro.
+The section, approximately 22 to 23 kilometers long, will be built by the Chinese consortium PowerChina–STECOL–PCCD, with financing from the EBRD, the European Union and the state of Montenegro.